Welcome to New Americans Initiative

 What we do.

-NAI hosts one-day legal clinics to help individuals in Kentucky who are currently eligible for citizenship or who may become eligible within five years.
+NAI hosts a number of limited representation one-day legal clinics and workshops to help individuals in Kentucky who are currently eligible for citizenship or who may become eligible within five years.
 Through these clinics NAI aims to address the primary barriers to naturalization including:

 We’re here to help bridge those gaps and support our fellow immigrants as they become active and informed citizens of the United States of America and the Commonwealth of Kentucky.